alize2e/subset-generation/README.md

   - a proof that `grayRecSlides` is equivalent to the generation method with xor 11000000... described on p.284 of the Knuth book
   - a proof that there are no duplicates in the output of `grayRecSlides`
 - GrayRecComp: proof that `genGray n = grayRecSlides n`

-GrayLSorry
-- function `grayLoopless` that generates the Gray code following "Algorithm L" outlined on p.290 of the Knuth book, using `sorry` for termination

 IsoFun and IsoVecB
 - functions between `Subset n` and either `Fin n → Bool` or `VecB n` (`VecB := Vect Bool`) whose compositions are the identity function, and therefore show that `Subset n` is isomorphic to `Fin n → Bool` and `VecB n`